 There are no federal drinking water standards for PFAS in public water supplies.
-However, the Illinois Environmental Protection Agency (Illinois EPA) has issued health advisory levels for PFOA, PFOS, perfluorobutane sulfonic acid (PFBS), perfluorohexane sulfonic acid (PFHxS), and perfluorohexanoic acid (PFHxA) , which are provided below in parts per trillion (ppt).
-The advisory levels are not drinking water standards, but you may have an increased risk for PFAS-related health effects when the level of PFAS in your drinking water exceeds them.
+However, the Illinois Environmental Protection Agency (EPA) has developed health-based guidance levels for PFOA, PFOS, hexafluoropropylene oxide dimer acid (HFPO-DA), perfluorononanoic acid (PFNA), perfluorobutane sulfonic acid (PFBS), perfluorohexane sulfonic acid (PFHxS), and perfluorohexanoic acid (PFHxA), which are provided below in parts per trillion (ppt).
+The guidance levels below are not drinking water standards, but you may have an increased risk for PFAS-related health effects when the level of PFAS in your drinking water exceeds them.

 Can my Water be Tested for PFAS?

-In 2020, the Illinois EPA began testing all Illinois community water supplies to determine the prevalence and magnitude of PFAS in drinking water.
+In 2020, IEPA began testing all Illinois community water supplies to determine the prevalence and magnitude of PFAS in drinking water.
 Though private wells and non-community water supplies were not part of statewide testing, nearby community water supply test results may indicate a potential for private well and non-community water supply contamination.
-Community water supply test results can be found on the Illinois EPA’s Drinking Water Watch website.
+Community water supply test results can be found on IEPA’s Drinking Water Watch or PFAS Interactive Dashboard and Map websites.
 If you live near a community where PFAS have been detected in the community water supply or a site where PFAS may have been released, you may contact the Illinois Department of Public Health (IDPH) or your local health department for assistance in conducting your own testing.

 Can PFAS be Removed from my Drinking Water?